MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 #### 2.8.26

-* ASP.NET Core agent: Fixed issue related to updated Application Insights SDK.
+* Fixed issue related to updated Application Insights SDK.
 The agent doesn't try to load `AiHostingStartup` if the ApplicationInsights.dll is already present in the bin folder.
 It resolves issues related to reflection via Assembly\<AiHostingStartup\>.GetTypes().

 * Known issues: Exception `System.IO.FileLoadException: Could not load file or assembly 'System.Diagnostics.DiagnosticSource, Version=4.0.4.0, Culture=neutral, PublicKeyToken=cc7b13ffcd2ddd51'` could be thrown if another version of `DiagnosticSource` dll is loaded.
 It could happen, for example, if `System.Diagnostics.DiagnosticSource.dll` is present in the publish folder.
 As mitigation, use the previous version of extension by setting app settings in app services: ApplicationInsightsAgent_EXTENSIONVERSION=2.8.24.

 #### 2.8.24